ByteFlick/.github/profile/README.md

 ## About ByteFlick

-ByteFlick is a pioneering software development partnership dedicated to the advancement of open-source projects for the betterment of the global community.
+ByteFlick is a software development partnership dedicated to the advancement of open-source projects for the betterment of the global community.
 Our mission is to deliver high-quality, innovative solutions that drive positive impact and foster collaboration within the technology ecosystem.
 By harnessing the power of open-source development, we strive to create a more inclusive and accessible digital landscape for all stakeholders.

 Checkout our open-source projects: